orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - An equivalency we don't have access to.- It halts the program. (["And there we have it ..."](@see https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=And%20there%20we%20have%20it%2C%20an%20infinity%2C%20loop%2C%20...%2C%20orbit%20if%20we%20ignore%20the%20difference.))
-- *this or superposition, what's the difference?*: This self-loop breaks the recursion because it self-referentially answers the question of: "The only thing you'll ever find here is that same structure you already had, without having to traverse that structure."

-- Coherence is expensive?

 - Boolean
 	- Normal way of thinking about a boolean is .orbitm we assume modularity of booleans